 Health Risks of Alcohol Abuse

 Alcohol is the most popular drug in the world.
 There’s no corner of the planet where some type of alcohol is not made and drunk.
-For thousands of years, alcoholic beverages have been brewed up—and as long as there has been alcohol, there has been abuse of this drug.
+For thousands of years, alcoholic beverages have been brewed up—and as long as there has been alcohol, there has been an abuse of this drug.

 It’s unfortunate that alcohol has long been associated with celebrations, coming of age and letting down one’s hair.
-Aside from the problem of alcoholism, the physical damage caused by alcohol can and does cause misery, illness and death.
+Aside from the problem of alcoholism, the physical damage caused by alcohol can and does cause misery, illness, and death.
 There is no system or organ in the body that does not take a tremendous beating as a result of excessive alcohol consumption.
 The World Health Organization estimates that more than two million people each year die from the effects of drinking, either through illness, overdoses or accidents.

 So that each person who drinks or is thinking about drinking can make informed choices, here is the story of the health risks of alcohol.

 It is appropriate to list the liver first because most people are aware that drinking excessively is very hard on the liver.
 The result of many years of heavy drinking is cirrhosis of the liver—a condition where the liver tissue changes from a dense but effective filter that blood flows through easily to a fibrous mass of scar tissue that can no longer do its job.

 The liver is vital to one’s very survival.
 When the liver fails, a person dies.
 This organ eliminates toxins so it is the go-to organ to break down alcohol or drugs that are consumed.
 In all, it silently performs 500 different functions, including enabling us to digest food, control infections and absorb vital nutrients.